xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/actions.md

 ### Description

-<p>This hook fires after customer accounts are created and passes the customer data.</p>
+This hook fires after customer accounts are created and passes the customer data.

 ### Parameters